My name is Ashleigh Jarvis-Flinn and I am the PROUD granddaughter of the late Major Roger J. Flanik.

 I chose to help a non-profit organization called "Wreaths Across America" not only to honor my grandpa, but to honor EVERY veteran buried there, because each veteran deserves to be remembered and commemorated for the ULTIMATE sacrifice they made for our country...for you and for me.

-But first, let me tell you a little bit about the cemetery itself.
+For those of you who may not be aware, I would like tell you a little bit about the cemetery itself.

 Although this cemetery is the eternal resting place for many fallen heroes, I'm partial to one in particular; my hero, my "Grandpa Ohio."
 He lived with my grandma in Dayton, which meant our visits were incredibly special, because we didn't get to see each other as often as we would have liked.
-His radio announcer voice, belly laughs and huge hugs are what I miss the most.
+His radio announcer voice, deep belly laughs and huge hugs are what I miss the most.
 We spent every Christmas together since the day I was born.
 But Grandpa was a hero LONG before I was even a thought!
 He was awarded 5 Air Medals for combat missions over North Vietnam during the Vietnam War.
 On April 2nd, 1972, he earned the Distinguish Flying Cross for successfully evading an attack from several surface-to-air missiles that were fired at his plane by the North Vietnamese.
 He also flew the last combat mission out of Korat Royal Thai Air Force Base in 1973.

 What touched my heart was knowing that every time a wreath is placed upon a grave, that veteran's name, at that particular gravesite, is said OUT LOUD.
 What a perfect way to honor and validate that they still matter to us, and will never be forgotten.